 All of us, developers, have the desire to see our code working in the best possible structure, right?
 When I say “working”, I’m not referring only to the correct execution, but also to the code quality and expressivity level that it reveals.
 After all, when we code a solution, the result will be seen by our users AND by ourselves.

-The concept of Clean Code was elaborated just to avoid the code illegibility and improve the technical quality of our implementation.
+The concept of Clean Code was elaborated just to avoid code illegibility and improve the technical quality of our implementation.
 Clean Code provides a set of instructions that should be adopted by any developer who wants to be recognized as a good professional.
 However, unlike many people think, just reading the book is not enough to take knowledge of all Clean Code guidelines.
-The developer needs time, practice and, above all, perseverance to produce an intelligible code.
+The developer needs time, practice and, above all, perseverance to produce intelligible code.
 For this purpose, I decided to gather some points approached in the book and share them in this article in order to disseminate the basics of this concept.
 Read them carefully and remember them when you write your next code.

 Even if you try, it’s practically impossible.
-Although it’s extremely important that a developer begins an implementation using the directives of Clean Code in mind, he will eventually return to the code to refactor or rename some methods and variables which are liable of bad interpretation.
+Although it’s extremely important that a developer begins an implementation using the directives of Clean Code in mind, he will eventually return to the code to refactor or rename some methods and variables which are liable to bad interpretation.
 Yet, this is perfectly natural.
 When we begin a new implementation, we don’t know exactly how many methods will be necessary.
 We don’t know how to name and declare them too.
 So, there is nothing to clean.
 It’s only when the code takes shape that we start to find the “dirty spots”.

 2) Stop coding when you notice that the code is bad